 Going into Bali, I knew they had this one down pat.
 The island is known for it’s zen, laid back vibe and of course lots of resorts.
 For me, the Conrad Bali in those sweet huts and getting really cheap massages at Cozy were great on days I wanted to do a whole lot of nothing.

-4. Delicious foods for cheap
+4. Delicious food for cheap

 Ever since going to Bali, I’ve been craving Indonesia food.
-Just thinking about the nasi goreng, curries, satay and gudeg has me salivating.
+Just thinking about the nasi goreng, curries, satay, and gudeg has me salivating.
 You might not know what you’re ordering but trust me, if you’re a meat lover, you’re going to love all the different dishes Bali has to offer.

 The best part about Indonesian cuisine is that it’s not expensive at all.
 You have to get out of the resort of course but once you do, the prices become much more affordable and incredibly authentic.
 For example, we literally walked out of our resort and walked 10 minutes north of Conrad Bali to get to Bumbi Bali which was so delicious.